liquity/dev/README.md

 #### Upon end of lockup period
 - All `OneYearLockupContracts` automatically unlock.
 Beneficiaries may withdraw their entire unlocked entitlements
 - Liquity admin address restriction on LQTY transfers is automatically lifted, and Liquity admin may now transfer LQTY to any address
-- Anyone may deploy new OneYear and CustomDuration lockup contracts via the Factory
+- Anyone may deploy new `OneYearLockupContracts` and `CustomDurationLockupContracts` via the Factory

 #### Post-lockup period
 - Liquity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.